 When Lila pushed open the doors, a flood of torchlight filled the cabin.
 They were facing the back of a thickly-hedged garden that obscured the rear facade of the temple.
 The mob was much sparser, though even there it was starting to grow, and Kanna could see groups spilling over the edges of the hill in the distance all around them.

 “Come, we’re all getting out,” Lila said to Kanna, jumping down off the back of the flatbed.
 The truck jostled as the soldiers in the front cabin dismounted on either side, and the engineer joined Lila on the wet Earth.
 Assistant Finn and Parama followed.
-“This area will be overrun soon and we have a man with us, so we’d do well to hide at the entrance of the utility corridors, away from the mob.”
+“This area will be overrun soon, so we’d do well to hide the temple hand and the boy somewhere underground.”

 Parama paused next to the engineer, and when the woman glanced at him with a look of distaste, he held out his arm.
-“You dropped this,” he declared with a full grin.
+“You dropped this,” he said.

 At first, the engineer looked confused, but when she saw that it was a small coin purse that he was offering her, she snatched it out of his hand with a burning face and not a single word of thanks.
 Her anger switched targets soon enough, however.
-A smattering of civilians sprinted nearby, so she brandished her baton once again.
+A smattering of civilians sprinted nearby, so she brandished her baton once again and pushed past Lila to step into the garden.

-She pushed past Lila and stepped towards the garden.
 “Stay close to me, Hadd.
 Keep behind.
-There could be troublemakers hiding in the bushes up ahead.”
-To Kanna’s surprise, when the woman reached back, Lila took her hand and allowed herself to be led with their fingers interlocked.
+There could be troublemakers in the bushes up ahead.”
+When the woman reached back, Lila took her hand and allowed herself to be led.

-Kanna raised an eyebrow, but thought it best not to comment—especially since her brain had grown distracted by the faint drumming once again.
-She thought she could hear it in the distance now, beyond the hill, beyond the city center towards the South woods where the shrine had been.
-For all she knew, it was yet another delusion.
+Kanna raised an eyebrow at the soft touch between them, but she thought it best not to comment—especially since her brain had grown distracted by the faint drumming once again.
+She could hear it in the distance this time, beyond the hill, beyond the city center towards the South woods where the shrine had been.
+For all she knew, it was yet another illusion, though.

 As they advanced, the two soldiers flanked them on either side, but once they had entered the tall labyrinth of hedges, the path narrowed, and there seemed to be no civilians to push against them.
 They took a right, a left, a right, another right, until Kanna could not tell what direction they were facing.
 The tiny green leaves on the perfectly-hedge topiaries swirled with similarly-colored serpents—though sometimes the glow of the torches on the columns colored them with rainbows of light.